Metrical Diophantine approximation for quaternions: The proof when the critical sum diverges

 Thus $\rh$ decays dyadically (see~\eqref{eq:ubi2decay}). \end{enumerate} \end{proof}

-The main part of the proof is to use the quaternionic Dirichlet Theorem (Theorem~\ref{thm:QDT}) to establish that the Hurwitz rationals $\hurat$ form a ubiquitous system. \begin{lemma} The Hurwitz rationals $\hurat$ in $\overline \Delta$ are ubiquitous with respect to the function $\rh$ and the weight given by $\lfloor \q\rfloor = |\q|_2$. \end{lemma} \begin{proof} By Dirichlet's theorem for $\Qu$ (Theorem~\ref{thm:QDT}), any point $\xi$ in $B_0$ in $\overline\Delta$ can be approximated with an error $2/(|\q|_2N)$ for some $\q$ with $|\q|_2\le N$.Thus for each $N\in\N$,
+The main part of the proof is to use the quaternionic Dirichlet Theorem (Theorem~\ref{thm:QDT}) to establish that the Hurwitz rationals $\hurat$ form a ubiquitous system. \begin{lemma} The Hurwitz rationals $\hurat$ in $\overline \Delta$ are ubiquitous with respect to the function $\rh$ and the weight given by $\lfloor \q\rfloor = |\q|_2$. \end{lemma} \begin{proof} By the uniform Dirichlet theorem for $\Qu$ (Theorem~\ref{thm:QDT}), any point $\xi$ in $B_0$ in $\overline\Delta$ can be approximated with an error $2/(|\q|_2N)$ for some $\q$ with $|\q|_2\leqslant N$.
+Thus for each $N\in\N$,

 and so

 where we recall $\cR_\q =\{\pq\in \overline \Delta\}$.